virio-andreyana/data-science-for-esm/data-science-for-esm/13_build_YO_content.md

 </figure>
 </center>

-The key point to to have a `stanford` branch, and the correct deployment brach set in the `./github/workflows/deploy.yml`.
 :::

+> **Note:** The key point is to have a `stanford` branch, and the correct deployment branch set in the `./github/workflows/deploy.yml`.

 The following steps are:
 * Create and push a branch named `stanford` - to be skipped if adhering to the **Note** above
-* `gh-pages` branch will be automatically generated, as defined by the workflow, of the forked repository, in the `.github/workflows/deploy.yml` ([link][07]) file which will contain the required `HTML`, `css`, `.js`, and other files
+* `gh-pages` branch will be automatically generated, as defined by the workflow, hence its creation is not required
 * in the `.github/workflows/deploy.yml` file you also specify the branch, used by the workflow, which upon the `git push` command, is used for generating the required `HTML`, `css`, `.js`, as well as the other files - other than the `gh-pages`:

     ~~~